Red Maple “The Native”

 The native Red Maple is very diverse and has many cultivars because of this multiplicity in its gene which allows it to ranges from Canada through the southern states.
-From east and west it runs from the plans to the coast.
-The diversities of this plant can be seen as it grows from the low swamps to the rocky out crops of Missouri.
+From east and west, it runs from the plans to the coast.
+The diversities of this plant can be seen as it grows from the low swamps to the rocky outcrops of Missouri.

-Because of the range of habitat of this tree it can grow in the moist area of the yard as well as dryer sites.
+Because of the range of habitat of this tree, it can grow in the moist area of the yard as well as dryer sites.
 While growing in dryer areas however the roots tend to come to the surface and can give rise to some problems as the tree matures.

-Red maples bloom early in the spring before the leaves sometime present themselves, as early as February, in Missouri.
+Red maples bloom early in the spring before the leaves sometimes present themselves, as early as February, in Missouri.
 This early bloom gives the bees a source of pollen and nectar early in the season so when they become active there is a food source for them.
 The samara seeds are called helicopters they are produced in late spring.
 The tree can have both male and female flowers on the tree or both.
 This attribute is tremendous as it gives rise to some seedless cultivars.

-The fall color can be yellow red to dark red this is another characteristic that been selected out in many cultivars this gives rise to so great fall color show.
-The Red Maple will mature in seventy five to eighty years an can live up to one hundred years.
+The fall color can be yellow-red to dark red this is another characteristic that been selected out in many cultivars this gives rise to so great fall color show.
+The Red Maple will mature in seventy-five to eighty years an can live up to one hundred years.

 The growth of this tree is faster than sugar maples slower than silver maples.
 It is listed as a soft maple due to growth rate but it was used furniture in the early pioneer days.